SuperOfficeDocs/superoffice-docs/docs/diary/howto/crmscript/task.md

 # Todo list

-A **task** is a follow-up without a start time.
-It usually doesn't have a duration either, but it always has a **deadline**.
-Tasks are typically used for things you have to remember to do by a certain time.

-By default, you'll find tasks in the diary todo list, where they can be checked off when completed.

 ## Create a to-do

 The following code sample will create a to-do (task ID = 6) due at the end of the current day.
 It applies to associate with ID 1.